The attacker injured 3 at San Francisco International Airport - ExBulletin

 The attacker injured 3 at San Francisco International Airport

-An attack on passengers inside a San Francisco International Airport terminal on Friday left three with cuts and scratches before the suspect was arrested, authorities said.
-The attacker tried to injure passengers around 6pm in the public pre-security area of the International Terminal.
-Passengers were treated for minor injuries before continuing their journeys and other airport operations were not affected, officials said.
-It was not clear if the suspect was a passenger and the motive for the attack was unknown, airport officials said. airport duty manager Russell Mackey told the San Francisco Chronicle.A KTVU-TV reporter covering the return of Golden State Warriors to the airport said a large knife was removed from the scene.
-Other details were not immediately available.

-An attack on passengers inside a San Francisco International Airport terminal on Friday left three with cuts and scratches before the suspect was arrested, authorities said.
+SAN FRANCISCO (AP) A man with a sharp-edged weapon attacked passengers inside a San Francisco International Airport terminal on Friday, leaving three with cuts and scratches before being arrested, authorities said.

-The attacker tried to injure passengers around 6pm in the public pre-security area of the International Terminal, airport officials said.

-Passengers were treated for minor injuries before continuing their journeys and other airport operations were unaffected, officials said.

-It was not clear if the suspect was a passenger and the motive for the attack was unknown, airport duty manager Russell Mackey told the San Francisco Chronicle.
+The passengers were in the pre-safety zone when they were attacked, airport duty manager Russell Mackey told San Francisco.
+Chronicle.

-A KTVU-TV reporter who was covering the return of the Golden State Warriors home to the airport said a large knife was removed from the scene.
+or KTVU-TV The reporter covering the Golden State Warriors returning home from the airport said a large knife was removed from the scene.

 Other details were not immediately available.